 - If the adult dependant is part of the same application as the main member and the main member qualifies for group underwriting, then the adult dependant will also qualify for the group concession.
 The underwriters reserve the right to assess whether the adult meets the criteria to become another member's dependant. - Individual underwriting will apply to any adult dependants added after the start date of a membership.
-They will have to complete an Addition of a dependant application form.
+They will have to complete an Application to add dependants form.
 For group underwriting for new employer groups, we will allow members who were permitted as adult dependants on their previous scheme (before joining the Scheme and with a break in medical scheme membership of less than three months) to keep their adult dependant status on the Scheme.
-They must give us a copy of their previous membership certificate.
+They must provide us with a copy of their previous membership certificate.